 - > The GARNish Newsletter has been published twice a year since 2004 so offer a fantastic summary of the evolution of the UK plant science community.

-- > GARNet are leading the organisation of the 2022 International Conference on Arabidopsis Research (ICAR).
+- > GARNet led the organisation of the 2022 International Conference on Arabidopsis Research (ICAR22).
 Dr Geraint Parry is lead organisation whilst members of the 2020 GARNet advisory committee make up an important contributor to the Scientific Advisory Board.

 - > Over the past five years the GARNet Community Podcast has included interviews with UK-based plant scientists about their recent papers.
 This is a fantastic research and training resource to learn about the science from the scientists!

 - > The @GARNetweets twitter account is very active promoting global plant science and will be the main source of information about ICAR2022.